Have a big bag of almond flour but you’re not sure what to do with it? Almond flour scones are your answer!

 - Lightly beat one jumbo or two small eggs and use 1/4 cup of that mixture.
 Too little egg and the scones won’t hold together; too much and they’ll be too spongey.
 You have a little wiggle room, just use enough to hold the batter together.

-I also use just one tablespoon of honey in this entire recipe to keep the sugar content low.
-The dark chocolate chips also add sweetness, but if you want your scones a little more or less sweet you can adjust the amount of honey, using up to three tablespoons for a dessert-style scone.
+I like to use just one tablespoon of raw honey in this recipe to keep the sugar content low.
+The dark chocolate chips also add sweetness, but if you want your scones a little more or less sweet then you can adjust the amount of honey, using up to three tablespoons for a dessert-style scone.
 You can substitute the honey with real maple syrup if you prefer.

 Almond Flour Scone Method